Nilsson2020/Car-Rental/README.md

 Then you write:

-cd frontend
-npm install
-npm start
+cd frontend then npm install then npm start

 Following this should allow you to get the application running on your localhost